-Austrian dancer Johannes Stepanek is a First Soloist of The Royal Ballet.
-He joined the Company in 2000, promoted to First Artist in 2001, Soloist in 2005 and First Soloist in 2011.
-His repertory includes Lensky (Onegin), Hilarion (Giselle), Paris and Benvolio (Romeo and Juliet) and roles in Infra, Chroma, La Valse, Judas Tree, Gloria and Agon.
+Austrian dancer Johannes Stepanek is a former First Soloist of The Royal Ballet.
+He joined the Company in 2000, promoted to First Artist in 2001, Soloist in 2005 and First Soloist in 2010, and retired from The Royal Ballet in 2017 to focus on his new career in opera and dance.
+His repertory with The Royal Ballet included Prince Gremin (Onegin), Hilarion (Giselle), Paris and Benvolio (Romeo and Juliet), Alphonse (Frankenstein) and roles in In the Night, Infra, Chroma, La Valse, Judas Tree, Gloria and Agon.
 His role creations include in Children of Adam, Tryst, Three Songs – Two Voices, Asphodel Meadows and The Human Seasons.
 He was one of four Royal Ballet dancers who created roles in Kim Brandstrup’s The Fall of the House of Usher at the Bregenz Festival in 2006.

 News and features